vishalsinha21/vishalsinha21.github.io/_posts/2015-10-04-first-post.markdown

 title: First Post
 layout: post
 ---
+Finally, after lot of research, zeroed in on Github Pages for blogging!
+I wanted something with minimalistic look, high performance and familiarity.
+Github with Jekyll doing the job in the background seems like a good start.
+Mapping with custom domain name was super easy and TinyPress for editing post would a add-on.

-Finally zeroed in on the blogging.
-Github Pages, I have high expectation from you!
+Github Pages, I have high expectations from you.

+Thank you TinyPress for boot strapping this for me.